Calendar Icon White

 • By adopting Strac, healthcare organizations can protect patient data, comply with regulations, and ensure a secure environment for sensitive information.

-Data Loss Prevention (DLP) Healthcare refers to strategies, tools, and processes designed to ensure that sensitive healthcare information, such as patient records, medical histories, and financial data, remains secure and inaccessible to unauthorized individuals.
+Data Loss Prevention (DLP) for Healthcare refers to strategies, tools, and processes designed to ensure that sensitive healthcare information, such as patient records, medical histories, and financial data, remains secure and inaccessible to unauthorized individuals.
 In the healthcare sector, protecting patient data is paramount, not only to comply with regulations like HIPAA but also to maintain patient trust and safety.

-Examples of Data Loss Prevention Healthcare:
+Examples of Data Loss Prevention in Healthcare:

 1. Electronic Health Records (EHR) Protection: EHR systems contain vast amounts of sensitive patient data.
 Implementing DLP solutions ensures that this data is encrypted and protected against unauthorized access, both internally and externally.
 For instance, if a hospital staff member tries to transfer patient records to a personal email, a DLP system can detect and block this action.